REFINERY AND PETROCHEMICAL PROCESSING - 2022/3

 The learning and teaching methods include:

-11 three-hour combined lecture sessions with a virtual visit to ExxonMobil Fawley Refinery, the use of educational videos, group working and discussions in class with supportive coursework involving formative assessment.
+11 two-hour combined face-to-face lecture sessions with a virtual visit to an oil refinery, the use of educational videos, group working and discussions in class with supportive coursework involving summative and formative coursework.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.